sandes/zipfly/README.md

 # License
 This library was created by Buzon.io and is released under the MIT.
-Copyright 2020 Grow HQ, Inc.
+Copyright 2020 Buzon, Inc.